droe/binja-blocks/README.md

     unless they can be pulled from some type archive
 -   Allow re-annotating already annotated blocks, e.g. after partial failure or manual changes
--   Annotate block imported variables for non-extended layout
 -   Plugin command to annotate byrefs manually more conveniently than annotating the type
+-   Annotate byref block keep and destroy functions

 Less likely to get implemented, but PRs welcome:

 -   Support for 32-bit architectures
--   Annotate byref block keep and destroy functions
+-   Support older block layout from before the introduction of block descriptors
 -   Discover and annotate block stack unwind handlers
 -   Find and annotate byrefs passed as arguments